 When I am not working, you can find me mudlarking on the foreshore of the river Thames - feel free to ask about my archaeological finds!
-I used to be a PADI scuba diving instructor, but since moving to the UK most of my dedication to the underwater world goes to learning with the Nautical Archaeological Society.
+Since moving to the UK most of my dedication to the underwater world goes to learning with the Nautical Archaeological Society.
 If you wonder about shared hobbies, my favourite subjects are cooking, travelling, History, and art and crafts - especially linocut printing!

-I keep very active in the Classics community, and apart from my blog I write book reviews.
+I keep very active in the Classics community and I am a member of the ARLT Committee, and apart from my blog I write book reviews.
 You can read some examples of my reviews here and here.
 I am always happy to have a chat or informal assessment, please just click here to get in touch.

 Do you still have some more questions?
 Visit my Frequently Asked Questions page.